 Traditional commercial real estate loans are provided by banks.
 Bank commercial real estate loans are typically approved for borrowers who are creditworthy and profitable businesses.

-The CDC/SBA 504 loan helps small businesses purchase and upgrade capital-heavy assets, such as commercial real estate and equipment.
+Another SBA real estate loan program is the CDC/SBA 504 loan helps small businesses purchase and upgrade capital-heavy assets, such as commercial real estate and equipment.
 These 504 loans have lengthy terms (20 or 25 years) and some of the lowest fixed rates around (starting 5%).

 Commercial Construction Loans